-For the year ended December 31, 2020
+For the three months ended March 31, 2021

-April 28, 2021
+May 27, 2021

-The following management's discussion and analysis ("MD&A") of Patagonia Gold Corp. (hereinafter referred to as the "Company" or "Patagonia"), formerly Hunt Mining Corp. ("Hunt") and its subsidiaries provides an analysis of the operating and financial results for the year ended December 31, 2020 and a comparison of the material changes in our results of operations and financial condition between the year ended December 31, 2019.
-This MD&A should be read in conjunction with the Corporation's annual audited consolidated financial statements for the year ended December 31, 2020.
+The following management's discussion and analysis ("MD&A") of Patagonia Gold Corp. (hereinafter referred to as the "Company" or "Patagonia"), formerly Hunt Mining Corp. ("Hunt") and its subsidiaries provides an analysis of the operating and financial results for the three months ended March 31, 2021 and a comparison of the material changes in our results of operations and financial condition between the year ended December 31, 2020 and the three months ended March 31, 2021.
+This MD&A should be read in conjunction with the Corporation's unaudited condensed interim consolidated financial statements ("interim financial statements") for the three months ended March 31, 2021, annual audited consolidated financial statements for the year ended December 31, 2020 and the related MD&A.